KaylaVangel/horiseon/README.md

 # Horiseon Website Repo
-HTML, CSS and Assets for Horiseon Webpage
+HTML, CSS, and Assets for Horiseon Webpage.

+Website is designed to be viewed at a resolution higher than 768px.

 [Deployed application link](https://kaylavangel.github.io/horiseon/)